adetaylor/webkit-wiki/Contributing.md

 ## Contributing Code

-https://webkit.org/contributing-code/ outlines how to build and test WebKit along with code style guidlines and testing policies.
+https://webkit.org/contributing-code/ outlines how to build and test WebKit along with code style guidelines and testing policies.

 Once a bug has been prepared and a code change drafted locally, contributors should run `git-webkit pr` to automatically generate a pull request.
 That script will do a few things: